 Versioning

-This page details the different types of version control in Prophecy, the stages of the visual workflow, and the relationship to Git.
+Versioning in Prophecy helps teams track changes, collaborate efficiently, and roll back when needed.
+It also supports auditing and compliance by keeping a clear, versioned history of all updates.
+This page details the different types of version control in Prophecy, the stages of the visual workflow, and its relationship to Git.

 Version control options